quarkslab/qsynthesis/doc/dev_doc/table.rst

       -h, --help  Show this message and exit.

     Commands:
       check     Checking the equivalence of hashes against evaluation of... compare   Compare two tables
-      generate   Table generation utility
+      dump      Dump the content of the table on stdout generate  Table generation utility
-      import     Import a raw table in a Level-DB database info       Getting information of a given database merge      Merge entries of the first database in the second runserver  Run the REST API to serve a given table database
+      info      Getting information of a given database merge     Merge entries of the first database in the second

 The first interesting command is ``info`` that provides information about the database, like grammar used, inputs, used, number of entries etc.